UP Core Habits

 • Engage community and social issues with a sense of civic responsibility and shared commitment to human dignity, particularly in the context of the contemporary United States.

-Global and Historical Consciousness
+Global & Historical Consciousness

 How can we learn from the past?
 How do cultures shape our lives, and what are their constituent parts?
 Habits related to global and historical consciousness are those that allow students to consider perspectives from across global contexts and historical epochs to inform ways of understanding the roots of social issues, navigate cross-cultural relationships, and cultivate environmental stewardship.
 Courses addressing this habit help students to: